Trinity College Independent Studies Programme

 The Trinity College Independent Studies Program is open to students of all colleges.
 Only full-time students are eligible to apply.
 It allows you to undertake extensive research into a topic that interests you, and it is an especially suitable way of doing interdisciplinary work on subjects that are not directly part of the present university curriculum.

 Participation in the program is restricted to students who have completed at least 10 courses.
 The maximum number of independent studies half courses for which a student may receive credit is one, and the maximum number of independent studies full course equivalents for which a student may receive credit is two.
 Normally the work done is to be the equivalent of two full courses.
 Permission to register in an independent studies half course, or in an independent studies full course, will normally be granted only to students with a cumulative GPA of at least 3.50.
 Permission to undertake an independent studies project for the equivalent of two full courses will normally be granted only to students with a cumulative GPA of at least 3.70.
-Your proposal must also be approved by your supervisor and accepted by the co-ordinator of the program.
+Your proposal must also be approved by your supervisor and accepted by the interim director of the program.

 Please note that this is not a "senior essay" or "directed reading" course.
 Work done is usually the equivalent of two full courses.
-A two-credit independent study would involve writing a mini-thesis of approximately 80 pages.
+A two-credit independent study would normally involve writing a mini-thesis of approximately 80 pages.
 Work in certain disciplines, such as the sciences, might involve other forms of evaluation.

 Marks are due on the same day as final marks for University of Toronto courses without final exams - usually seven (7) business days after the last day of classes.